 "Infrastructure" means equipment, appurtenant structures, or site development that is related to the operation of a sporting event that is the subject of the project.

 "Marketing" means planning for or implementing efforts to publicize a sporting event using a range of strategies, tools and tactics.

-"Organization" means a corporation, conference, association, or other organization which has as one of its primary purposes the sponsoring or administration of extracurricular intercollegiate athletic contests or competitions.
+"Organization" means a corporation, conference, association, or other organization which has as one of its primary purposes the sponsoring or administration of extracurricular intercollegiate athletic contests or competitions, or professional sporting events.

 "Public organization" means a not-for-profit economic development organization or other not-for-profit organization including one that sponsors or supports sporting events.